 Yes.
 It is possible for manufacturers to switch from one European Authorized Representative (EU AR) to another.
 While the old Directives do not specify the process to change providers, the new MDR/IVDR does specifically address the requirements to transition to a new provider.

-For more information on the role of the EU AR, please read: European Authorized Representative
+For more information on the role of the EU AR and how Casus can help, please read: European Authorized Representative Overview

 Only one EU Authorized Representative (aka EC-REP) may be appointed per device group.
 This is the same under both the old Directives and the new MDR/IVDR.
 Meaning, you may appoint more than one EU AR at the same time; however, only if each EU AR represents different products.